Northern Kenya Culture and Coast

 Sitting right across from the Mathews Mountain Range amidst the pristine 850,000 acres put aside for the Namunyak Wildlife Conservancy Trust Land, Sarara is a down-to-earth safari camp that is all about showing you the treasures of northern Kenya and the Samburu.
 The camp runs itself almost entirely self-sufficiently on solar power and with fresh water from mountain springs.
 Their trademark activity is the walking safari and walking with camels, alongside game drives, fly camping and visiting the famous Sarara ‘singing wells’.
 The camp is also well known for overlooking a nearby watering hole where many animals (buffalo, African wild dog, cheetah, lion, leopard, giraffe, elephant and antelope) flock to in the dry season as one of their only sources of water, thus bringing some of the best game observation right to the camp’s front door.
 Its six comfortable and spacious tented rooms command drop-dead views of the Mathews Range and come with flushing toilets, a hot and cold open air showers, and electric lighting.
 A family cottage is available also, and the main camp area consists of an inviting lounge, dining area and a natural rock infinity pool to cool off in between your daily outings.
 Sarara is a unique and friendly experience of the Samburu that is not just about the wildlife, but the cultural and scenic wonders of northern Kenya, this pristine wilderness and its people.

-Sarara has established itself as one of the ‘hot spots’ for quality leopard viewing in Africa and equally and for close-up sightings of the normally extremely shy lesser kudu antelope.
-African wild dogs are frequently encountered in the Sarara valley too, with elephant, buffalo, giraffe, gerenuk, impala and warthogs regularly seen on our game drives, bush walks, camel and horse rides.
+Sarara has established itself as one of the ‘hot spots’ for quality leopard viewing in Africa, along with close-up sightings of the normally extremely shy lesser kudu antelope.
+African wild dogs are frequently encountered in the Sarara valley too, with elephant, buffalo, giraffe, gerenuk, impala and warthogs regularly seen on game drives, bush walks, camel and horse rides.
 Other unusual sightings include striped hyena, aardwolf, civet cat, African wild cat, greater kudu, grevy zebra and cheetah.